Tanu-N-Prabhu/Python/LinkedIn/post_5_dec_17.md

 1. Once for the machine
 2. Once for the next human (often future you)

-When I started treating my code like writing —
-clear names, intentional structure, fewer clever tricks —
-my learning accelerated.
+When I started treating my code like writing, clear names, intentional structure, fewer clever tricks, my learning accelerated.

 Not because I wrote more code.
 But because I **understood my own code better**.